ZhoulabCPH/HistoProt/README.md

 #### 02.3 Predict slide-level digital proteomic profiles

-Slide-level inference uses the trained checkpoints together with the same region-annotated slide feature directory used for training.
+Slide-level inference uses the trained checkpoints together with the same slide feature directory used for training.
 If `--protein_index_file` is not provided, the prediction output columns are derived from the first column of the training `protein_csv` specified in `config.yaml`.

 Ensemble inference over all recursively discovered `checkpoint_best_validation.pth` files: